flathub/io.qt.qtwebengine.BaseApp/README.md

 ## QML

-QML modules for Qt Pdf, Webengine and Webview are located in `/app/qml`.
-If you rely on those you should add `QML_IMPORT_PATH=/app/qml` as an environment variable in your application manifest.
+QML modules for Qt Pdf, Webengine and Webview are located in `/app/lib/qml` for 6.8+ branches and `/app/qml` for branches earlier that 6.8.

+If you rely on those you should add `--env=QML_IMPORT_PATH=<path>` as an environment variable in your application manifest.

 ## Pkgconfig files